Cuneiform (programming language): Version 3

 The current version of Cuneiform's surface syntax, in comparison to earlier drafts, is an attempt to close the gap to mainstream functional programming languages.
-It features a simple, statically checked typesystem and introduces records in addition to lists as a second type of compound data structure.
+It features a simple, statically checked type system and introduces records in addition to lists as a second type of compound data structure.
 Booleans are a separate base data type.

 The following script untars a file resulting in a file list.